 The 5 Best Ways You Can Improve Your Hearing

-Have you ever wondered if you can improve your hearing?
-The process of hearing is complex, and it involves making sense of a wide range of sounds, which may be loud or soft, nearby, or far-away.
+Have you ever wondered how you can improve your hearing?
+The process of hearing is complex, and it involves making sense of a wide range of sounds, which may be loud or soft, nearby, or far away.
 If you learn how to sharpen your hearing, it will help you enhance your experience of the world around you.
 Here are some strategies to help you get “ear-fit” and learn to train your hearing.

 Use your hearing aids